BOARD GOVERNANCE MANUAL OF

 1. REVISION HISTORY

-SIS Board of Trustees Governance Manual is a document that compliments Articles of Stiftelsen Stockholm International School (Foundation Articles, 21) and regulates relationship, as well as allocation of responsibilities and tasks, between the SIS Board of Trustees and SIS Director.
+SIS Board of Trustees Governance Manual is a document that compliments Articles of Stiftelsen Stockholm International School (Foundation Articles, 2010) and regulates the relationship, as well as the allocation of responsibilities and tasks, between the SIS Board of Trustees and SIS Director.
 It also contains instructions for financial reporting.

 The Governance Action Plan for each particular school year is presented by the Director at the first Board meeting and checked at every subsequent Board meeting.